padolsey/operative/readme.md

 Even with Operative you are still subject to the constraints of Web Workers, i.e.

  * No DOM/BOM Access
- * No syncronous communication with parent page
+ * No synchronous communication with parent page

 ### Quick install